gueff/blogimus/README.md

 - [Shariff](https://github.com/heiseonline/shariff)
 -

-So Blogixx makes use of Bootswatch 4, where its Design `cosmo` here is set as the default one.
+So blogimus makes use of Bootswatch 4, where its Design `cosmo` here is set as the default one.
-But you can easily switch to another Bootswatch Design by changing in `/modules/Blogixx/templates/layout/index.tpl`:
+But you can easily switch to another Bootswatch Design by changing in `/modules/blogimus/templates/layout/index.tpl`:

 For example, you can change `cosmo`
 ~~~html